BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/lambdasss/index.md

 >    print("Try again :((")
 > ```

-The principle we will use it basically always the same.
+The principle we will use is basically always the same.
 As we have a construction like this:

 > ```python
 >(lambda x:(lambda y:foo(y))(z))